 Favorable climate and good location of the city attracted people long ago.
 The ancient sites of early people in the river Dnieper valley refer to mid-paleolith.

 It is believed that in 972, prince of the Kievan Rus Svyatoslav I Igorevich died on the island of Khortitsa.
 The island of Khortitsa was known from the time of the Kievan Rus.

-The history of the town Alexandrovsk (present day Zaporozhye) is linked with the construction of a New Dnieper fortified line of fortresses located between Zaporozhye and Berdyansk at the end of the 18th century.
-Alexandrovskaya fortress was the largest among them, its construction was finished by 1775.
+The history of the town Alexandrovsk is linked with the construction of new Dnieper fortified line of fortresses located between Zaporozhye and Berdyansk at the end of the 18th century.
+Alexandrovsk fortress was the largest among them, its construction was finished by 1775.

 The importance of Odessa as a trade city grew and main trade directions changed in the region, Alexandrovsk began declining.
 In 1797, the Dnieper fortified line of fortresses was abolished due to loss of its military importance.
 In 1806, Alexandrovsk received the status of an uyezd town.

-On March 23rd, 1921, Alexandrovsk was renamed Zaporozhye.
-Before the World War II, Zaporozhye turned into a large industrial city.
-The power station on the Dnieper (DneproGES) became a symbol of industrialization not only of Zaporozhye area but of the whole USSR.
-In 1939, the city became the center of a newly formed Zaporozhskaya oblast.
+On March 23, 1921, Alexandrovsk was renamed Zaporozhye.
+Before the World War II, it turned into a large industrial city.
+The power station on the Dnieper (DneproGES) became a symbol of industrialization not only of the area but of the whole USSR.
+In 1939, the city became the center of a newly formed Zaporozhye oblast.

-Because of the power, a large metallurgical industry developed, including Zaporozhstal iron and steel plant, factories specializing in high-grade steels made in electric hearths, ferroalloys, titanium and aluminum smelting.
+Because of plenty of power available, a large metallurgical industry developed, including Zaporozhstal iron and steel plant, factories specializing in high-grade steels made in electric hearths, ferroalloys, titanium and aluminum smelting.